rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryActivitySeries.md

     - sortBy - ActivitySeriesSortField: Sort activity series by field.
     - filters - ActivitySeriesFilter
 - Returns ActivitySeriesConnection.
+### sessionintimeoutinseconds
+The session inactivity timeout in seconds.

+- The sessionintimeoutinseconds subcommand takes no arguments.
+- Returns System.Int64.
 ### userfiletimeline
 - There are 6 arguments.
     - userId - System.String